laravel/docs/middleware.md

 > [!NOTE]
 > By default, the `web` and `api` middleware groups are automatically applied to your application's corresponding `routes/web.php` and `routes/api.php` files by the `bootstrap/app.php` file.

-<a name="middleware-alias"></a>
+<a name="middleware-aliases"></a>
-### Middleware Alias
+### Middleware Aliases

 You may assign aliases to middleware in your application's `bootstrap/app.php` file.
-This allows you to define a short alias for the middleware, which can be especially useful for middleware with long class names:
+Middleware aliases allows you to define a short alias for a given middleware class, which can be especially useful for middleware with long class names:

     use App\Http\Middleware\EnsureUserIsSubscribed;